JC Scull taught an MBA program and often writes about business, history and culture. Especially, past cultures.

 Today, we look back at many ancient medical procedures as either barbaric or totally ineffective.
 Advancements in science have opened the way for improvements in medicine that have allowed humans to increase their life expectancy from 36 years in the late 1800s to a global average of 72.6 today.

-As people routinely live into their 100s, the average life expectancy horizon is continually expanding thanks to advances in medical sciences.
+As people routinely live into their 90s and 100s, the average life expectancy horizon is continually expanding thanks to advances in medical sciences.
 As scientific discoveries break new ground, humanity comes closer to understanding the complexity of disease and aging.
 Today, medicines and treatments are available that save innumerable lives.

 From the attempts made by Edward Jenner in 1796 to use a rudimentary form of inoculation to push back on the deadly smallpox virus to today’s vaccines which have wiped out many diseases of the past, medical science continues to break new ground.
 Diseases such as tuberculosis, cholera, rabies, polio, and measles have either been totally eradicated or are in the process of being relegated to the annals of history.
 Even the dreaded Ebola will soon be confronted with new vaccines that are already approved or in the process of receiving government authorization.

 Advanced surgical procedures which include organ transplantation, coronary artery bypass, cancer removal and much more, are done routinely.
 Surgery has advanced from the traditional method of slicing into a patient manually to cutting edge laparoscopic techniques.
 Robotic surgery or as it is often called robot-assisted, allows doctors to perform procedures with more precision, flexibility and control.